electronicvisions/hbp-sp9-guidebook/using_the_platform.rst

 Jobs are written as Python scripts using the PyNN API, submitted to a queue server, then executed on one of the neuromorphic systems.
 On job completion, the user may retrieve the results of the simulation/emulation.

 There are several ways of interacting with the queue server.
-This document describes the web interface and the Python client.
+This document describes the web interface, the Python client and the command-line client.

 Format of a job
 ===============